superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 It's like when see someone driving and switching lanes a lot, they are moving sideways a lot, but not going any faster.

+CALEB: Yeah, a unique enum for each struct is not good, and neither is converting one to another.
+If I decide to keep the enums around, I would have a global enum used by all structs and handle embeded structs separately.
+If kv_clean is not needed, or if the cleaning is done via some other method not relying on struct iteration, I'll remove the enum system entirely.

 You want your code short but readable.
 Be lazy and only do what you have to do.
 You should be able to do what you're doing with half as TimeSignal code.